pj4533/MultiMeer/README.md

 ## How do I run this?

-Probably will only work in the simulator, since it uses a ton of memory.
+I tested on my iPad Air, and it did seem to work...but haven't done extensive testing.
 Also, if there are alot of streams, it will use quite a bit of bandwidth.
 So...yeah.
 But hey, if you wanna learn about AVFoundation or just hack on some video code, have at it.

 ```
 pod install